National Football Conference: Season structure

-This chart of the 2020 season standings displays an application of the NFL scheduling formula.
-The Buccaneers in 2020 (highlighted in green) finished in second place in the NFC South.
-Thus, in 2021, the Buccaneers will play two games against each of its division rivals (highlighted in light blue), one game against each team in the NFC East and AFC East (highlighted in yellow), and one game each against the second-place finishers in the NFC North, NFC West (highlighted in orange), and AFC South (highlighted in pink).
+This chart of the 2024 season standings displays an application of the NFL scheduling formula.
+The Eagles in 2024 finished in first place in the NFC East.
+Thus, in 2025, the Eagles (highlighted in green) will play two games against each of its division rivals (highlighted in light blue), one game against each team in the NFC North and AFC West (highlighted in yellow), and one game each against the first-place finishers in the NFC South, NFC West (highlighted in orange), and AFC East (highlighted in pink).

-The fourteen opponents each team faces over the 17-game regular season schedule are set using a pre-determined formula:
+The fourteen opponents each team faces over the 17-game regular season schedule are set using a predetermined formula:

 Each NFC team plays the other teams in their respective division twice (home and away) during the regular season, in addition to eleven other games assigned to their schedule by the NFL: three games are assigned on the basis of a particular team's final divisional standing from the previous season, and the remaining eight games are split between the roster of two other NFL divisions.
 This assignment shifts each year and will follow a standard cycle.
-Using the 2021 regular season schedule as an example, each team in the NFC East plays against every team in the NFC South and AFC West.
+Using the 2023 regular season schedule as an example, each team in the NFC East plays against every team in the NFC West and AFC East.
 In this way, non-divisional competition will be mostly among common opponents – the exception being the three games assigned based on the team's prior-season divisional standing.

 At the end of each season, the four division winners and three wild cards (non-division winners with best regular season record) in the NFC qualify for the playoffs.
 The NFC playoffs culminate in the NFC Championship Game with the winner receiving the George S. Halas Trophy.
 The NFC champion then plays the AFC champion in the Super Bowl.
+As of 2025 the NFC representative team has won the Super Bowl 29 out of the 55 total editions with the Philadelphia Eagles being the most recent to do so in 2025.
+The Dallas Cowboys and San Francisco 49ers are currently both tied for the most NFC conference championships with 8 and the most super bowls won by a member of the NFC with 5.